 Running a Social Media Marketing Agency (SMMA) is one of the most desirable business models of 2020, and yet there remains no basic guide to starting one.

-In this post, you’ll learn the step-by-step process to starting your SMMA in 2020.
+In this post, you’ll learn exactly how to start SMMA in 2020.

 Simple: SMMA stands for ‘Social Media Marketing Agency’.
 However, this has become a shorthand for the business model surrounding running one: whilst large corporate agencies are technical ‘SMMAs’, the term is more often used to refer to lean, remote agencies with lower associated costs.